Compare Strings in Golang: 8 Methods and When to Use Them

 When comparing numbers, it’s quite simple to understand what these operators mean.
 But when it comes to strings, they behave in a special way.

-Notice that lower order means that a number comes first in the dictionary.
+Notice that a lower order means that a number comes first in the dictionary.
 So “abc” has a lower order than “def”.
 Also, upper case letters come before lowercase letters.
 So “ABC” has a lower order than “abc”, which means that “ABC” comes first in the dictionary.

-Check out how it works:
+Here’s how it works:

 // IPRoyal Golang string compare examples